This page provides best practices for optimizing query performance in CockroachDB.

-- They operate on the same data, specifically over table rows with the same index key values (either on primary keys or secondary indexes) or using index key values that are close to each other, and thus place the indexed data on the same data ranges.
+- They operate on table rows with the same index key values (either on primary keys or secondary indexes.

-- At least some of the transactions write or modify the data.
+- At least one of the transactions modify the data.

 Make transactions smaller, so that each transaction has less work to do.
 In particular, avoid multiple client-server exchanges per transaction.
 For example, use common table expressions to group multiple

 - For an example showing how to break up large transactions in an application, see Break up large transactions into smaller units of work.

 - If you are experiencing contention (retries) when doing bulk deletes, see Bulk-delete data.